Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

-Every year, around a million people flock to Simonstown to catch a glimpse of one of South Africa’s 28 known breeding colonies of African penguins (Spheniscus demersus).
+Every year, around a million people flock to Simonstown, South Africa, to catch a glimpse of one of the country’s 28 known breeding colonies of African penguins (Spheniscus demersus).
 In the past century, however, the total population of African penguins has declined dramatically.
 Shifts in ocean circulation patterns combined with historic fishing pressure have changed the distribution of small fish, leading to insufficient food for penguin colonies.
 There has also been an increase in the frequency of extreme weather events.
-Storm surges and heavy rainfall events have resulted in destruction of penguin habitat.
+Storm surges and heavy rainfall events have resulted in the destruction of penguin habitat.
 During heat waves, chick-rearing penguins often abandon their nests to cool themselves in the water, leaving their eggs and chicks exposed and vulnerable to hyperthermia and/or dehydration.